 - confectioner’s sugar

-- Make the pastry: In the bowl of a food processor, pulse the flour, sugar and salt together.
+- In the bowl of a food processor, pulse the flour, sugar, and salt together.
 Cut the butter into small pieces, then add to the food processor.
 Pulse at 1-second intervals until butter is the size of peas—should be about 10 quick pulses.
 Add the ice water and pulse again about 10 times until the mixture is crumbly but holds together when pinched.
 Lay a clean tea towel on a work surface.
 Dump the crumbly dough mixture into the center of the towel.
 Grab the four corners of the towel together and twist to create a beggar’s purse, pressing the dough into a round.
 Use your hands to pack and flatten the round.
+If time permits, chill the dough for 30-60 minutes before proceeding.

 - Preheat your oven to 350°F.